Students with Disabilities

 - To utilize accommodations according to established policies and procedures;

 - To notify DSPS 24 hours in advance for planned absences from classes where services are being provided (i.e., American Sign Language interpreters or captioning services).
 Failure to notify DSPS may result in a suspension of services; and

 - To abide by the College Student Conduct Standards.

-Students who need reasonable accommodations must submit disability documentation and complete the DSPS application, then meet with a DSPS counselor to complete an application form, determine educational limitations and services needed, and complete an academic accommodation plan.
+Students who need reasonable accommodations must submit disability documentation and complete the DSPS application, then meet with a DSPS counselor to complete an application, determine educational limitations and services needed, and complete an academic accommodation plan.

 Contact the DSPS Office